wix-incubator/erb/composer/wnp-bootstrap-statsd/README.md

 [wix-bootstrap-ng](../../bootstrap/wix-bootstrap-ng) plugin that enables publishing of metrics to statsd (anodot).

-This plugin comes bundled with [wix-bootstrap-ng](../../bootstrap/wix-bootstrap-ng) or can be plugged-in to [wnp-bootstrap-composer](../wnp-bootstrap-composer) via `use`, but it depends on [wnp-bootstrap-config](../wnp-bootstrap-config) to be within context.
+This plugin comes bundled with [wix-bootstrap-ng](../../bootstrap/wix-bootstrap-ng) or can be plugged-in to [wnp-bootstrap-composer](../wnp-bootstrap-composer) via `use`.

 ## development/production modes